KEDC suspends use of Lifetouch Services amid Epstein link claims

 FRANKFORT, Ky. – The Kentucky Educational Development Corporation has suspended any current or future use of Lifetouch services.

-The national school photography vendor faces claims that it is linked to Apollo Global Management, whose former CEO, Leon Black, allegedly has financial ties to Jeffrey Epstein.
+The national school photography vendor faces online claims that it is linked to Apollo Global Management, whose former CEO, Leon Black, allegedly has financial ties to Jeffrey Epstein.

 KEDC says the suspension will continue until it has conducted a deeper investigation into the claims.